THEXPO/Matplotlib_doc/README.md

       git clone https://github.com/THEXPO/Matplotlib_doc.git

 2. Open any file and run it
-3. 3.Modify parameters and re-run to instantly see how syntax changes affect the plot.
+3. Modify parameters and re-run to instantly see how syntax changes affect the plot.